CareyShupe/My_Powershell_Profile/README.md

 # My_Powershell_Profile

-Here is my profile listen, watch YouTube videos from several arthurs.
+Here is my profile.
+I have listen, and watch YouTube videos from several arthurs about the various ways to add, and optimize working with PowerShell.